6035/sp22/phase-2/README.md

 Use the same procedure as in [phase 1](../phase-1/README.md#submission) to submit, but this time to the branch `phase2-submission`.
 Again, check that your submission gives the correct score on the grading server, but keep in mind that nothing on the grading server represents final scores.

-Note: please don't spam the grading server!
-Only submit when you're ready to submit, and **make sure that your compiler doesn't get caught in an infinite loop when running any of the tests**.
-Your order in the grading queue is determined by the total amount of time your team has consumed in previous submissions.
+Note: **please make sure that your compiler doesn't get caught in an infinite loop when running any of the tests**

 ## Implementation Suggestions